martinpfannemueller/REACT/Configuration_File_Options.md

 * **logInputOutput** (Boolean String): Only used for debugging.
 This prints the input and outputs of this component to the console.
 * **printSendingTime** (Boolean String): Only used for evaluation.
 This lets the component print a timestamp when it sends away its result.

-The filename of the config file of a MAPE component must be like this `manta.ALElement-<YOUR_NAME>.cfg`
+The filename of the config file of a MAPE component must be like this `react.ALElement-<YOUR_NAME>.cfg`

 ## Knowledge Component